Thailand is on the verge of an ecommerce boom – are you ready to capitalize on it?

 - Bank of Ayudhya (Krungsri) 1.2%

-- Credit cards: 55% of consumers state they use a credit card to make online/offline payments, and 13% cite them as their preferred payment method in Thailand.
+Credit Cards: 55% of surveyed consumers state they use a credit card to make online/offline payments, and 13% cite them as their preferred payment method in Thailand.
 With access to money-back guarantees, credit cards act as insurance and protect customers against fraudulent transactions.

-- Debit cards: 46% say they’ve used a debit card to make recent payments, but they’re only the preferred payment method for 3.6%.
-(Rapyd) With new digital regulations being implemented by the Thai government, including mandated debit card uptake, these figures are likely to increase in the future as the use of cash declines.
-(JP Morgan)
+Debit Cards: 46% of surveyed consumers say they’ve used a debit card to make recent payments, but they’re only the preferred payment method for 3.6%.
+With new digital regulations being implemented by the Thai government, including mandated debit card uptake, these figures are likely to increase in the future as cash usage declines.

 Cash for Digital Transactions

-Cash-on-delivery is the preferred payment method of 13.6%, with 60% saying they’ve used it as a payment method online and offline.
-However, its use is on the decline as an ecommerce payment method, it’s on the decline as digital payment methods take over.
+Cash payment is the preferred payment method for 13.6% of shoppers in Thailand with 60% saying they’ve used it as a payment method online and offline.
+However, its use is on the decline as an ecommerce payment method as digital payment methods take over.

 Keeping Up With Thailand’s Rapidly Moving eCommerce Market